Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 If I don't want emails from the company, I'll opt out by choosing the "Unsubscribe" option, generally at the bottom of the email.

 I have also gotten some free samples from Walmart.
 I just fill in the name & address section of the form to receive my sample and I haven't received any junk mail and very minimal junk emails.
-Many of the companies ask for additional information and if you're willing to review their product, but I choose not to fill in that part of the form.

 I have more than 1 address & only give out my dummy address to companies.
 You are usually allowed more than 1.
 Hope this helps.